sofiapapad90/VarCoPP/README.md

 2. Re-train the model using the same parameters (and training data sets) as the ones used in the paper:
 `$ python VarCoPP_train.py`

-2. In case you want to use a different output filename, you can specify it in the option -f.
+2. In case you want to use a different prefix in the model, you can specify it in the option -f.
-`$ python VarCoPP_train.py -f my_filename`
+`$ python VarCoPP_train.py -f test`

-**NOTE**: The user should keep in mind that due to the randomness of the RF procedure when training the predictor, they may not obtain the same predictor model as the one present in the “VarCoPP_model.p.gz” with this script.
+**NOTE**: The user should keep in mind that due to the randomness of the RF procedure when training the predictor, they may not obtain the same predictor model as the one present in the original “VarCoPP_model.p.gz” with this script.
 Therefore, if they attempt to run VarCoPP.py with the new trained model obtained by this script, the CS and SS scores of the example data may very slightly differ.

 ## 5. Code usage - Assess performance with VarCoPP_cross_validation.py

-This script can replicate the cross-validation procedure that was performed in the paper for the training set present in the **./training_data** directory.
+This script can replicate the cross-validation procedure that was described in the paper for the training sets present in the **./training_data** directory.
 The validation procedure for each balanced set is the LeaveOneGenePairOut procedure, as described in the paper.